 Some steroid medications can increase the risk of developing cataracts.
 It might be possible to switch to a different medication.

-Dietary supplements are often claimed to be able to prevent eye diseases, but research has shown that this is not the case for cataracts.
+Dietary supplements are often claimed to be able to prevent eye diseases, but studies have shown that they can't prevent cataracts.

 The only effective treatment is surgery.
 Cataract surgery involves removing the cloudy lens and replacing it with a new, artificial lens.
-The lens capsule – an elastic membrane surrounding the lens of the eye – is left in the eye during surgery.
+The lens capsule (an elastic membrane surrounding the lens of the eye) is left in the eye during surgery.
 Only the inner core and the outer cortex of the lens are broken up into small pieces using ultrasound.
 The pieces are then sucked out of the eye through a small cut.
+Once the lens has been removed, an artificial lens is implanted into the lens capsule.
 This procedure, called phacoemulsification, is the standard technique in Germany and some other countries.
-Once the lens has been removed, an artificial lens is implanted into the lens capsule.
+Sometimes laser surgery is offered as well.

-Whether and when surgery is an appropriate treatment option is very much a personal decision.
-The extent to which vision loss is affecting someone’s life will play a very important role.
-Another factor to consider is the presence of other (eye) conditions, which could affect the outcome of cataract surgery.
+Whether and when surgery would be a good idea greatly depends on how much the vision loss is affecting someone’s life.
+Another factor to consider is the presence of other (eye) conditions that could affect the outcome of cataract surgery.

 Allen D, Vasavada A. Cataract and surgery for cataract.
 BMJ 2006; 333(7559): 128-132.